-Mobile website can share the same data and CMS (Content Management System) as a desktop website, so both websites are managed from a single place.
-The standalone mobile website gives the owner a complete freedom over the layout of the elements and the functionality, so the mobile website may look and feel quite different from its desktop counterpart.
-This approach work best for e-commerce websites where the user interaction is very different between stationary and mobile devices.
+A mobile website can share the same data and CMS (Content Management System) as a desktop website, so both websites are managed from a single place.
+The standalone mobile website gives the owner complete freedom over the layout of the elements and the functionality, so the mobile website may look and feel quite different from its desktop counterpart.
+This approach works best for e-commerce websites where the user interaction is very different between stationary and mobile devices.

 Extending your WordPress website to mobile

 If you’re using WordPress as your content management system, getting a responsive website is quite easy.
 You will need to install a responsive theme, whether it be free, premium, or a custom theme built by Dizzain.com.
 All content immediately becomes mobile-friendly.